austinpilz/Minecraft-World-Downloader-Mod/README.md

 on end to make it through everything.

 ## Why This Server?
-First and foremost, I'm a digital historian and have a passion for archiving precious digital memories that could otherwise be lost to time.
+Professionally I'm a software engineer.
+I'm also a hobby digital historian and have a passion for archiving precious digital memories that could otherwise be lost to time.
 Prior to this little endeavor I [digitized](https://www.post-gazette.com/life/goodness/2024/10/17/chartiers-valley-scott-bridgeville-high-schools-yearbooks-project/stories/202410170008) hundreds of years of yearbooks and made them available for free [online](https://chartiersvalley.com).
+It's considered one of the largest complete collections of its kind in the United States.

-I played Minecraft when I was young, and it's what I credit my brother and I's strong relationship for.
+I played Minecraft when I was young, and it's what I credit for my brother and I's strong relationship.
 We'd spend hours a day for years building on our [own server](https://pilzbros.com).
 10+ years later and it's still something we do from time to time.

 I came across [SalC1's Video](https://www.youtube.com/watch?v=HrUX1XJkoU4) about MinecraftOnline.com, how it was the oldest Minecraft server, and how the apparent ineffective administration have caused many issues in its operation.
 In an act of selflessness and digital historianism, SalC1 donated thousands of dollars for the server to be moved to more modern hardware.
-Unfortunately, the administration team wasted the entire funds on a test server that was never used.
+Unfortunately, the administration team wasted the entire fund allocation on a test server that was never used.
 A huge chance to revitalize a milestone for the community, squandered.
 MinecraftOnline.com documents two "invasions" as a result of SalC1's videos, one in [2017](https://minecraftonline.com/wiki/SalC1_Invasion) and [another](https://minecraftonline.com/wiki/Double_Trouble_Invasion) in 2023.